PeterGabaldon/PeterGabaldon.github.io/en/_posts/2022-10-14-Diamond-And-Sapphire-Tickets.md

 [![P1](../../assets/img/diamond-sapphire-tickets/prac1.png)](../../assets/img/diamond-sapphire-tickets/prac1.png){:target="\_blank"}

-If we take a look at the ticket we can see that we have had a ticket that has de PAC of the request to impersonate, Administrator.
+If we take a look at the ticket we can see that we have had a ticket that has the PAC of the request to impersonate, Administrator.

 [![P2-1](../../assets/img/diamond-sapphire-tickets/prac2_1.png)](../../assets/img/diamond-sapphire-tickets/prac2_1.png){:target="\_blank"}
 [![P2-3](../../assets/img/diamond-sapphire-tickets/prac2_2.png)](../../assets/img/diamond-sapphire-tickets/prac2_2.png){:target="\_blank"}